nbrockington/vnn/README.md

 -- Add visualisation of cost function on Test Set data during training (to fmincgv.m)

--- Make figure sizes relative to user screen size rather than fixed.
+-- Make figure sizes relative to screen size rather than fixed.

 DONE(220612)-- Add neural network % performance to subplot titles for final Training Set and Test Set visualisations (to vnn1.m)